liviucotfas/ase-web-and-cloud-applications-security/01 - HelloWorld - Controllers, Actions, Views.md

 	}
     ```

-7. Run the application and notice the error.
+7. Run the application and notice the error — you should see a view-not-found error because no view exists yet.

     > Views are stored in the `Views` folder, organized into subfolders.
 Views that are associated with the `Home` controller, for example, are stored in a folder called `Views/Home`.
 Views that are not specific to a single controller are stored in a folder called `Views/Shared`.